eclipse-sumo/sumo/docs/web/docs/Simulation/Output/SSM_Device.md

 Basically, we distinguish between three types of encounters for two vehicles:

-- Lead/follow situation
+- Lead/follow situation: vehicles are passing the same sequence of lanes before and after the conflict point
-- Crossing situation
+- Crossing situation: vehicles are passing different sequences of lanes before and after the conflict point
-- Merging Situation
+- Merging Situation: vehicles are passing different lanes before the conflict point but the same lane after the conflict point

 Please note that some SSMs only apply to a specific encounter or are computed differently for different encounters.
 For crossing and merging situations, we consider "expected" entry and exit times with respect to the conflict zone.